ReliaSolve/new_probe_regression/README.md

 status, and position (if above a threshold) between atoms in the two models.
 It also reports atoms that are only present in one of the models.

+# Running

+First source init.sh to set up the environment (or set it up manually).

+Then run compare.sh to check out versions and compare all fragments.